DanielRhein/soilandgreen/README.md

+# no_entry: [DEPRECATED] Active at https://github.com/soilandgreen

+## deprecated
+This repository where created on Hackathon last year and its results has been moved to an organisation
+## obsolete

 # soilandgreen
 Grap your shovel and pitchfork to start your gardening project.
 Keep the plants healthy and plan your regular irrigation of crops.